pyscripter/pyscripter/Help/source/projectexplorer.md

 "Recursive" is checked subfolders will be imported too.
 If "Auto-update" is checked then a file-system folder will be created that will automatically refresh, whenever a change in the specified directory takes place.
 Otherwise, a virtual folder will be created.
-Finally, you have the option to add the specified directory to the to the project's "Extra Python Path", so that the python interpreter can find and import modules in this directory..
+Finally, you have the option to add the specified directory to the to the project's "***Extra Python Path"***, so that the python interpreter can find and import modules in this directory.

 ## Context sensitive menus